After prime minister pledges to step down, uneasy quiet in Haiti capital | Law-Order

 After prime minister pledges to step down, uneasy quiet in Haiti capital

-Prime Minister Ariel Henry, stranded in Puerto Rico, released a recorded video late on Monday night pledging to resign as soon as a transition council and temporary leader could be chosen.
-U.S. officials said on Tuesday that members of the council should be appointed by Wednesday or Thursday, following talks this week in Jamaica between Caribbean leaders and U.S. Secretary of State Antony Blinken, who flew in to attend while also pledging an additional $133 million in Haitian security and humanitarian aid.
+Michel Boisvert, Haiti's acting prime minister while Henry was abroad, has signaled willingness to facilitate an orderly transition, a U.S. State Department official said.
+There were signs in the capital, Port-au-Prince, of an improvement in the security situation on Tuesday, with the streets quiet and no attacks on government offices or police stations reported.

-Uncertainty hung over Haiti's political future on Tuesday after its prime minister said he would step down, a move welcomed by many Haitians exhausted by months of escalating gang violence, but with questions over security still to be settled.
-Prime Minister Ariel Henry, stranded in Puerto Rico, released a recorded video late on Monday night pledging to resign as soon as a transition council and temporary leader could be chosen.
+Uncertainty hung over Haiti's political future on Tuesday after its prime minister said he would step down, a move welcomed by many Haitians exhausted by months of escalating gang violence, but with questions over security still not settled.
+Prime Minister Ariel Henry, stranded in Puerto Rico, released a video late on Monday night pledging to resign as soon as a transition council and temporary leader were chosen.

 Earlier on Tuesday, helicopters landed at the Karibe Hotel, which is used by international visitors, including from the United Nations, and from where a source told Reuters that people were being evacuated.
 The identity of those being evacuated could not immediately be established.
 U.N. spokesman Stephane Dujarric said the international body was "considering reducing the footprint of non-essential personnel" but that it was not exiting Haiti.